davidleston/hanabi-how-to/index.md

 </game>

 #### Play position / Play side
 The rightmost position in a hand is called the play position or the play side of the hand.
-When you intend to play a tile move it to the play position.
-When you draw a tile you place it immediately to the left of all the tiles you intend to play.

 <game>
   <hand>